Counterfactual Representation Learning with Balancing Weights: CONCLUSIONS

 \section{CONCLUSIONS}

 We show that the use of balancing weights complements representation learning in mitigating covariate imbalance.
 Our claims are supported with theoretical results and evaluations on synthetic datasets and realistic test benchmarks, reporting better or competitive performance throughout.
 Further, we demonstrated how our learned balanced features can augment other causal inference procedures, towards the goal of building more reliable and accurate hybrid solutions.
 Directions for future work include \textit{learning} the tilting function $f$ rather than selecting it in order to determine an ``optimal'' target population, as well as exploring more advanced weighting approaches \citep{hainmueller2012entropy,Jose_stable_weights,ozery2018adversarial}.
+Additionally, the current form of Assumption \ref{assum:MSM} is somewhat restrictive (it posits the existence of $\Gamma$ such that odds ratio is bounded \textit{for all} $x$).
+Softening it (\textit{e.g.}, by bounding the odds ratio, integrated over the population of interest) would provide a more realistic form of Assumption \ref{assum:MSM}, which would make Proposition \ref{prop:KL_bound} more useful.
+Finally, an end-to-end approach to training the propensity and regression models (as in \citeauthor{hassanpour2020}, \citeyear{hassanpour2020}) seems like a promising alternative to our current two-step training procedure.